kateinoigakukun/kateinoigakukun/README.md

-- Undergraduate student - Computer Science and Engineering
+- Graduate student - Computer Science and Engineering
 - A newbie Swift and Ruby committer
 - Co-maintainer of [SwiftWasm](http://github.com/swiftwasm/)